Vaei/PushPawn/README.md

 ### AI Setup
 1. Duplicate `BP_ThirdPersonCharacter` and name it `BP_ThirdPersonBot`
+1. Change it's MaxWalkSpeed to 100cm/s for easier testing
 1. Add a `Nav Mesh Bounds Volume` to the level
 1. Press "P" to visualize
 1. Scale the volume to fill the level